 A week ago, we spoke at length about the best 3D printers under 500.
-Most of those are entry-level machines that are great for beginners and desktop 3D print users who want to witness the technology first hand and get awed.
+Most entry-level machines are great for beginners and desktop 3D print users who want to witness the technology firsthand and get awed.
 Maybe print a benchy or an Eiffel tower at best.

-That’s when the tech starts to get exciting and features/specifications that rival commercial-grade machines start to make an appearance.
+That’s when the tech starts to get exciting, and features/specifications that rival commercial-grade machines begin to make an appearance.

 We will still stick to home user turf and explore the best 3D printers under 1000 dollars that are perfect for both hobbyists and makers.

 And you might be surprised at the sudden increase in your options with just a marginal increase in the budget.

 FlashForge has managed to pull a rabbit out of the hat with the Creator Pro.
 This is a medium-range 3D printer that boasts features like a dual extruder (two colors), a metal frame, and an all-enclosed design at a surprisingly low price tag.

 Seasoned print enthusiasts will immediately notice the striking semblance to the old Makerbot 2.
 It almost looks like a clone.
 But the similarities are limited to the exteriors.